cezarovici/goLayouter/README.md

          └─ x
              └─ errors
 ```
-To create this directory structure with Go Layout Creator, you would use the following input file:
+To create this directory structure with Go Layout Creator, the developer should use the following input file:
 ```sh
 myapp
  manifests